-At Simmons College, Megan served as associate director for technology and special projects and as a special projects analyst for the administration and planning department.
-She also held an adjunct faculty position in the Graduate School of Library and Information Science, specializing in digital information sources and services.
+Before joining JFF, Fox served as associate director for technology and special projects at Simmons University.
+She also held an adjunct faculty position in the Graduate School of Library and Information Science at Simmons.